junekchen/SQL/Week2.md

 ```

 - count function
-COUNT（\*): counts all the rows in a table containing values or NULL values
+COUNT(\*): counts all the rows in a table containing values or NULL values
 COUNT(col): counts all the rows in a specific col ignoring NULL values

 - MAX and MIN function